This post may contain affiliate links. Please read our disclosure policy.

 • Refrigerate the mixture for at least 15 minutes.
 Now, heat a large heavy skillet drizzled with a tablespoon of oil.

-• Using a cookie scoop, take spoonfuls of the mixture and add it to the hot pan.
-Make sure you leave some space in between the meatballs to ensure evenly browning.
+• Using a cookie scoop, take spoonfuls of the mixture and add them to the hot pan.
+Make sure you leave some space in between the meatballs to ensure even browning.
 You should have about 16-18 meatballs, so cook them in 2-3 batches.

-• Return the meatballs into the hot sauce, and continue to simmer for 8-10 minutes over low heat, until sauce, is thick.
+• Return the meatballs to the hot sauce, and continue to simmer for 8-10 minutes over low heat, until the sauce is thick.

 Notes

-• Using a cookie scoop to take spoonfuls of the mixture and add it to the hot pan.
+• Use a cookie scoop to take spoonfuls of the mixture and add it to the hot pan.
 This gives you even portions.

-• You want to pulse the mix until it comes out like ground beef.
+• You want to pulse the mixture until it comes out like ground beef.

-• You could omit the egg for a vegan option, however the egg acts as a binder so the meatballs will crumble apart more easily (still delicious).
+• You could omit the egg for a vegan option; however, the egg acts as a binder, so replace the egg with an egg substitute like ground flax or sweet potato flakes.

 • I highly recommend panko breadcrumbs over regular.
 Panko gives you such a crispy texture.

-• If you want to spice these meatballs up, add a pinch of red chili flakes to the mixtures.
+• If you want to spice these meatballs up, add a pinch of red chili flakes to the mixture.

 Nutrition